SNPGuard/snp-guard/README.md

 # SEV-ES and SEV-SNP supported: 99 ASIDs
 ```

 ## Prepare guest

 ### Step 0: Unpack kernel

 We first need to unpack the kernel obtained from the built packages.
-By default
+By default,
 the kernel package can be found under
 `build/snp-release/linux/guest/linux-image-*.deb`.
 We unpack it to
 `build/kernel`.